General FAQs

 When will Blackboard become unavailable?

 The USC campus will no longer have access to Blackboard after June 28, 2024.
+After June 28, all Blackboard content was archived by ITS.
+If you need access to any Blackboard content, fill out the following form.

 What are some key features of Brightspace?